Plaintiffs in Sierra Leone diamond mine lawsuit request freeze of Steinmetz subsidiary's assets | Law-Order

 Plaintiffs in Sierra Leone diamond mine lawsuit request freeze of Steinmetz subsidiary's assets

 The lawsuit against Octea subsidiary Koidu Limited, filed in March last year by 73 plaintiffs who all live within 500 metres of the mine, says they have suffered respiratory infections and headaches from living near the mine.
-They are seeking $288 million in damages.
+It seeks damages of an unspecified amount.

 Britain's High Court issued a freezing order in December 2019 against Steinmetz and the seven other defendants in an ongoing case against Brazilian iron ore miner Vale, freezing assets including a yacht and two Bombardier aircraft held by BSGR parent company Nysco Management Corporation, court documents show.
 Sierra Leone's mines minister Timothy Musa Kabba did not reply to a request for comment.